 RMS makes putting on socks as easy as can be.
-This product is an Amazon favorite with over 5,500 reviews and a 4.5-star rating.
+This product is an Amazon favorite with almost 13,000 reviews!

-The aid is made with a flexible plastic and soft for maximum comfort and usability, designed with people with lower dexterity in their hands in mind.
-Soft foam handles provides a comfortable grip.
+The aid is made with a flexible and soft plastic shell for maximum comfort and usability, designed for people with limited dexterity in their hands in mind.
+Soft foam handles provide a comfortable grip.

 In total, the sock aid is 38-inches long including the shell and cords, but the rope is adjustable for any length that suits you.